lnihlen/lnihlen.github.io/_posts/2018-09-10-a-trip-to-game-kastle.md

 I was stoked to see the bigger space then the older store over in Santa Clara.
 They've got a well-defined store area with a reasonable amount of stock, surrounded by a large open gaming space.
-First think I noticed is that they are making Kill Team specific box sets, and picked up one for the Dark Eldar.
+First thing I noticed is that they are making Kill Team specific box sets, and picked up one for the Dark Eldar.

 I also went for one of the Millennium Falcon models from that Star Wars X-Wing